What is this research stream?

 AwakenHub is the first and only island of Ireland community for women founders and allies.
 AwakenHub’s mission is to level up opportunity, access and connectivity for women founders throughout the Island of Ireland by removing barriers to investment, scale and success.

 Registered as a Social Enterprise (CLG) in July 2020 in response to the need for a community driven organisation representing women founders across Ireland to advance their opportunities in the entrepreneurial and start-up ecosystem.
-AwakenHub is growing at pace with a community of 3000+ women and is enabling improved connectivity on common issues of concern in relation to female entrepreneurship ranging from nascent founders, startups, pre-seed and seed investment ready, to those looking to scale their businesses internationally.
+AwakenHub is growing at pace with a community of 3000+ women and is enabling improved connectivity on common issues of concern in relation to women entrepreneurship ranging from nascent founders, startups, pre-seed and seed investment ready, to those looking to scale their businesses internationally.

 Who is Involved?